 What happens to children who end up in foster care?
-Most are safely reunited with their own parent or extended family.
+Most are safely reunited with their own family or extended family.
 A significant number are adopted.
-Communities across America have shown that they can help more children to grow up in safe, stable families by providing appropriate and timely services prior to the need for removal, or after they return home or have been adopted.
+Under the Family First Prevention Services Act, states and tribes will have access to new resources to invest in helping more children to grow up in safe, stable families by providing appropriate and timely services prior to the need for removal, or after they return home or have been adopted.

 Children exiting foster care: